david1792x/pan-dulce/readme.md

 ## **Objectives**
-- Create a **labeled image dataset** of the most popular types of pan dulce
+- Create a **labeled image dataset** of some of the most popular types of pan dulce
 - Train a **deep learning model** for image classification using **transfer learning**
 - Deploy a simple **web application** for classification of user inputted images of pan dulce
 - Write **documentation** and **project reports** that correctly showcase the work made